donburks/obfooscator/README.md

 # Obfooscator

 The purpose of this module is to obfuscate email addresses that you would have in HTML pages, to deter those email addresses from being harvested by page scrapers.
+Currently, this is only for front-end development, I will be updating/enabling for back-end dev soon enough.

 ## Installation